Peter Tinniswood: Television and radio

 In 1964, Tinniswood collaborated with his long-term writing partner David Nobbs on the BBC sketch show The Frost Report and the comedy Lance At Large, a sitcom starring Lance Percival in which Percival's character, Alan Day, was involved in different scenarios and meeting different people in each episode.
 The short-lived ITV series Never Say Die (1970) drew on Tinniswood's days as a hospital porter.
-Set in Victoria Memorial Hospital, the show focused on the comedy created between the patients and staff.
+Set in Victoria Memorial Hospital, the show derived much of its comedy from the interactions between patients and staff.
 It starred Reginald Marsh and Patrick Newell.

 Tinniswood based the BBC comedy I Didn't Know You Cared (1975–1979) on his novels.
 Featuring the Brandons, a dour northern family, the programme ran until 1979, and featured Liz Smith, Robin Bailey, John Comer and Stephen Rea.
-In 1980, the BBC produced a series based on other Tinniswood books, featuring the character the Brigadier, an erstwhile cricketer and over-the-top raconteur, played by Robin Bailey.
+In 1980, the BBC produced a series based on other Tinniswood books, featuring the character the Brigadier, an erstwhile cricketer and latterly raconteur, played by Robin Bailey.
 Some of the stories were adapted for BBC Radio 4.
 The series was remade in 1985 for Channel 4.

 For ITV in 1983, Tinniswood wrote The Home Front, again set in the north of England.
 It starred Brenda Bruce as Mrs Place, a nosey, arrogant mother who lorded it over her three children.
-Two years later ITV produced Mog, based on Peter's 1970 novel and starring Enn Reitel as the title character.
+Two years later ITV produced Mog, based on Tinniswood's 1970 novel and starring Enn Reitel as the title character.
 The episodes were written by Ian La Frenais and Dick Clement, but it was not a success.
 Also in 1985, was South Of The Border starring Brian Glover as Edgar Rowley, a Yorkshireman forced to migrate to the south of England.

 In later years, Tinniswood's output was mostly for Radio 4 and included the continuing adventures of Uncle Mort and Carter Brandon in Uncle Mort's North Country, Uncle Mort's South Country and Uncle Mort's Celtic Fringe and a series about poacher Winston Hayballs, his "bit of fluff" Nancy and her family adapted from his novel "Winston".
 Liz Goulding, his second wife, played Rosie.

 A lifelong pipe smoker, Peter Tinniswood died of throat cancer at the age of 66.
-Since his death, the Writers' Guild of Great Britain and the Society of Authors have jointly administered in his memory the annual Tinniswood Award, to honour the best original radio drama script broadcast in the UK during the previous year, with a prize of £1500 for the winner.
+Since his death, the Writers' Guild of Great Britain and the Society of Authors have jointly administered in his memory the annual Tinniswood Award, to honour the best original radio drama script broadcast in the UK during the previous year, with a prize of £3,000 for the winner.